rya-sge/access-denied/_posts/2024-05-14-winternitz-signature-scheme.md

 categories: cryptography blockchain
 tags: hash Petersen starkware
 description:  Presentation of the hash function Pedersen, which is efficient for zero-knowledge circuits (e.g. zk-SNARK)
-image: /assets/article/cryptographie/hash/pedersen-hash-function.png
+image: /assets/article/cryptographie/signature/winternitz-cover.png
 isMath: true
 ---

+Faced with the threat of quantum computers (not yet current), there are many supposedly quantum-resistant cryptographic algorithms.

-This article is mainly a summary of the main points and information that I found about the cryptographic algorithm Winternitz One-Time Signature (W-OST).
+One of them is the algorithm Winternitz One-Time Signature (W-OST)

-- W-OST is used for digital signatures that ensures data integrity, authenticity, and non-repudiation.
+Winternitz is considered quantum safe since its security is not based on a difficult problem like the logarithm discrete, but relies on hash function (e.g  SHA-256).
+In short, it consists of computing each element in a chain by hashing the previous element.

+W-OTS iteratively applies a function on a secret input, the private key, whereas the number of iterations depends on the message to be signed.

+Unlike traditional signature schemes that use a single private key for multiple signatures, Winternitz OTS generates a new private key for each signature.
+Therefore, a private key can only be used one time reason why they are called One-Time signature.

 - I am not totally sure about the source, but it seems It was introduced by [Robert Winternitz](https://www.iacr.org/cryptodb/data/author.php?authorkey=1665) in 1982.
 - It is an extension of the Lamport one-time-signature scheme which offers the possibility to decide how many bits will be signed together.
-- Winternitz is also considered quantum safe since its security is not based on a difficult problem like the logarithm discrete.
-- Unlike traditional signature schemes that use a single private key for multiple signatures, Winternitz OTS generates a new private key for each signature.
-Therefore, a private key can only be used only one time reason why they are called One-Time signature.
 - In short, W-OTS iteratively applies a function on a secret input, the private key, whereas the number of iterations depends on the message to be signed.

 Reference:  [1. eprint.iacr.org/2011/191.pdf](https://eprint.iacr.org/2011/191.pdf), [6. sphere10.com](https://sphere10.com/articles/cryptography/pqc/wots), [github.com/ - Winternitz one time signature](https://github.com/sea212/winternitz-one-time-signature)

 ## Introduction